 Depending on the nature of the application, it may require referral to other government agencies and the preparation of specialist reports, for example bushfire assessment; environmental impacts and traffic studies.

-- A Private Certifier for a Construction Certificate; or
+- Private Certifier for a Construction Certificate; or

-- A Land Surveyor to prepare a subdivision plan
+- Land Surveyor to prepare a subdivision plan